10clouds/10cDevops-Test/README.md

 * Prepare Docker Compose files for local/dev/prod environments

 ### 4. Automation
-* Prepare ci/cd flow in declarative pipeline (Jenkinsfile)
+* Prepare CI/CD flow as a declarative pipeline (Jenkinsfile)
 * Use ansible to deploy all changes to server

 ### 5. Infrastructure